lhdjung/scrutiny/cran-comments.md

 ## Resubmission
 This is a resubmission.
 I now have:

-* Added a trailing slash to the URL in DESCRIPTION
+* Added references to the description field of the DESCRIPTION file.

-* Reduced the scope of some examples
+* Added \value sections to all .Rd files in which they had been missing.

+* Removed problematic examples.

+* Increased required version of R to >= 3.4.0, and of the 'rlang' package to >= 1.0.2.